atreyasha/dotfiles/develop.md

 ### Dotfiles

-1.  **TODO** fine tune installation script for user and root level dotfiles -\> think about whether root files even belong with dotfiles and how they should be managed
+1.  **TODO** fine tune installation script for user and root level dotfiles

 2.  find ways to reduce hard-coding of configs/dotfiles to
     \`/home/shankar\` or \`\~\` -\> perhaps with makefile

-3.  consider using different configs for remote and local shells

-4.  look into user level acpi, udev and systemd services -\> add these where possible after clearing logs

-5.  bash/zsh fix reduced hard-coding to particular servers -\> add if statements to check for certain commands to reduce hard-coding
+3.  bash/zsh fix reduced hard-coding -\> add if statements to check for certain commands to reduce hard-coding

-6.  reduce the number of dotfiles for a leaner installation
+4.  reduce the number of dotfiles for a leaner installation

+5.  consider using different configs for remote and local shells

-7.  keep gnupg, ssh, neomutt and other directories in private stow repo
+6.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility